The Disability Services Office provides a proctored test center that is available to support disability-related testing accommodations.

-Tests with accommodations should be scheduled through the MyDSO portal at least two business days in advance of each test and a month in advance for final exams.
-Any test request that is submitted less than two days in advance will be denied.
+Tests with accommodations should be scheduled through the MyDSO portal at least four business days in advance of each test and a month in advance for final exams.
 Faculty will receive automatic notification of the upcoming test once it is requested in MyDSO.
 Both hard copy tests and those requiring access to a computer can be administered.

 On the day of the test, students should arrive at the test center a few minutes before the scheduled start-time in order to check in.